Trazodone: Available forms

 Trazodone is provided as the hydrochloride salt and is available in the form of 50 mg, 100 mg, 150 mg, and 300 mg oral tablets.
+In Italy, it is also available as an oral solution (Trittico 60 mg/mL) with a dosing pipette marked at 25 mg and 50 mg.

 An extended-release oral tablet formulation at doses of 150 mg and 300 mg is also available.

 Side effects

 Because of its lack of anticholinergic side effects, trazodone is especially useful in situations in which antimuscarinic effects are particularly problematic (e.g., in patients with benign prostatic hyperplasia, closed-angle glaucoma, or severe constipation).
 Trazodone's propensity to cause sedation is a dual-edged sword.
 For many patients, the relief from agitation, anxiety, and insomnia can be rapid; for other patients, including those individuals with considerable psychomotor retardation and feelings of low energy, therapeutic doses of trazodone may not be tolerable because of sedation.
 Trazodone elicits orthostatic hypotension in some people, probably as a consequence of α1-adrenergic receptor blockade.
 The unmasking of bipolar disorder may occur with trazodone and other antidepressants.

 Precautions for trazodone include known hypersensitivity to trazodone and under 18 years and combined with other antidepressant medications, it may increase the possibility of suicidal thoughts or actions.

 While trazodone is not a true member of the SSRI class of antidepressants, it does still share many properties of SSRIs, especially the possibility of discontinuation syndrome if the medication is stopped too quickly.
-Care must, therefore, be taken when coming off the medication, usually by a gradual process of tapering down the dose over a period of time.
+Thus, care must be taken when coming off the medication, usually by a gradual process of tapering down the dose over time.

 Suicide

 Antidepressants may increase the risk of suicidal thoughts and behaviors in children and young adults.
-Close monitoring for emergence of suicidal thoughts and behaviors is thus recommended.
+Close monitoring for the emergence of suicidal thoughts and behaviors is thus recommended.

 Sedation

-Since trazodone may impair the mental and/or physical abilities required for performance of potentially hazardous tasks, such as operating an automobile or machinery, the patient should be cautioned not to engage in such activities while impaired.
+Since trazodone may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as operating an automobile or machinery, the patient should be cautioned not to engage in such activities while impaired.
 Compared to the reversible MAOI antidepressant drug moclobemide, more impairment of vigilance occurs with trazodone.
 Trazodone has been found to impair driving ability.